A Few Potential Roadblocks To Acquiring Long-Term Disability

 During your “own occupation” period, you would be considered disabled only if you could not perform the specific duties of your job.
 After that, the “any occupation” period would apply, which generally means that you would need to be unable to work to receive benefits.

-Your ability to receive continued benefits after switching to a new occupation or period in your policy will depend on whether you cannot perform any occupation as defined by your policy.
+Your ability to receive continued benefits after switching to any occupation period in your policy will depend on whether you cannot perform any occupation as defined by your policy.

 So, for example, you would not be considered disabled under the terms of the policy if you can still perform other occupations.